If you’ve been on the Internet for any length of time, you’ve probably filled out a form.

 Studies show that up to 86% of users will leave a page instantly when they’re required to fill out a form.
 Part of the reason for such a high number of abandonment is energy preservation; simply put, users don’t want to spent copious amounts of time filling out forms.

-One study actually tested the effects of pre-fill on social media forms and found that conversions increased by 200% when businesses allowed forms to be autocompleted.
+One insight actually discussed the effects of pre-fill on social media forms and found that conversions increased by almost 200% when businesses allowed forms to be autocompleted.

 Basically, the less you ask users to do, the more inclined they’ll be to fill out your form.